Chris Rotelli: Professional career

 Rotelli was drafted first overall in the 2003 Major League Lacrosse college draft by the Bridgeport Barrage.
 After the 2003 season he was traded to the Boston Cannons where he played during the 2004 and 2005 seasons.
 When the MLL expanded to include several new teams, he was drafted in the first round (second overall) in the 2006 MLL Expansion Draft by the San Francisco Dragons.
 In 2006 and 2007, he served as co-captain of the Dragons.
 The Dragons have since ceased operations, but now he plays for the Chicago Machine.

-Rotelli also runs youth instructional lacrosse camps and serves as the Executive Director of Tomahawks Youth Lacrosse Club in Palo Alto, California.
+Rotelli also runs youth instructional lacrosse camps and is the Founder and CEO of ADVNC Lacrosse.